-29. Disclosure of proprietary trading by Broker to Client
+30. Disclosure of proprietary trading by Broker to Client41

-- 29.1 With a view to increase the transparency in the dealings between the broker and the client, every broker shall disclose to his client whether he does client based business or proprietary trading as well. - 29.2 The broker shall disclose this information upfront to his new clients at the time of entering into the Know Your Client agreement. - 29.3 In case of a broker who at present does not trade on proprietary account, chooses to do so at a later date, he shall be required to disclose this to his clients before carrying out any proprietary trading.
+- 30.1.
+With a view to increase the transparency in the dealings between the broker and the client, every broker shall disclose to his client whether he does client based business or proprietary trading as well. - 30.2.
+The broker shall disclose this information upfront to his new clients at the time of entering into the Know Your Client agreement.